clolsonus/madesigner/Contributing.md

 Contributions are welcome, but please contact me and work with me up front.
 At the time of writing this note, the entire code base is developed by me (Curt Olson) and I have a large emotional investment in it.
-I will be cautious and scheptical if someone drops a big pull request out of the blue.
+I will be cautious and skeptical if someone drops a big pull request out of the blue.

 I understand I can't do everything alone, and I'm not the only person